 15.2 Legal Protection (Trade Marking)

-It is the sole responsibility of the Client to seek legal protection and registration of any logos, identifying marks, positioning statements and slogans Logo Logo creates.
+It is the sole responsibility of the Client to seek legal protection and registration of any trading names, logos, identifying marks, positioning statements and slogans created by Logo Logo.

-The Client should seek independent legal advice in relation to their ability to register proposed designs, names, trade marks, slogans, positioning statements, domain names or other materials.
+The Client should seek their own (independent) legal advice to gauge their ability to register proposed designs, names, trade marks, slogans, positioning statements, domain names or other materials.